bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module2_lab.md

 Dataset Intro (always good to know a bit about the data you are working with):
 ==============

 The Schloss lab is interested in understanding the effect of normal variation in the gut microbiome on host health.
 Fresh feces from mice were collected for 365 days post weaning.
 In the first 150 days no intervention was done.
 In this demo, we will look at the data collected in the first 10 days except day 4 (early time points) vs. days 140-150 (late time points) for a single female mouse.
-In addition to mice fecal samples, we included a mock community composed of genomic DNA from 21 bacterial strains (available from HMP studies).

 To connect to your Amazon Cloud Instance, type the following command in your terminal window (replace XX with your ID)